From the world’s highest trees to a national sport played with gunpowder, these are the most interesting facts about Colombia.

 1. Colombia is located northwest of South America and borders Venezuela, Ecuador, Peru, Brazil, and Panama by land.

-3. Colombia is the fourth largest country in Latin America by area.
+2. Colombia is the fourth-largest country in Latin America by area and the third-largest by population.

 9. Colombia’s flag features three horizontal stripes.
 The top stripe is yellow and takes up half of the flag’s height, symbolizing the country’s wealth and resources.
 Below it are two equal-sized stripes: the middle one is blue, representing the seas, while the bottom stripe is red, signifying the blood shed for independence.